 Residential rehab is generally accepted as the most effective form of rehab, particularly durations of 12 to 34 weeks.
 Some reasons are:

-- Support: The level of support available at an inpatient rehab is superior to outpatient because you live with your peers and caregivers.
+- Support: The level of contingency management available at an inpatient rehab is superior to outpatient because you live with your peers and caregivers.
 This means you can develop trusting bonds that facilitate the openness and authenticity necessary to heal.

 - Modalities: While you get access to the same treatments in outpatient and inpatient rehab, the additional understanding of you and your circumstances plus the extra time for discussion means they’re often more effective in residential care.